orpheus-db/implementation/README.md

 SELECT age FROM VERSION 1,2 OF CVD dataset1
 ```

 If version number is unknown, OrpheusDB also supports query against it.
 The follow statement will select those version numbers that any records reside in match the where constraint.
-It is worth noticing that the `GROUP BY` clause is required to aggreate on version.
+It is worth noticing that the `GROUP BY` clause is required to aggregate on version.
 ```
 SELECT vid FROM CVD ds1 WHERE age = 25 GROUP BY vid
 ```